ConservationMetrics/gc-deploy/azure/README.md

     - Answer "y" to the question "have you already started CapRover container on your server?"
     - When asked for "IP address of server": type `127.0.0.1`.
     - For "Root domain": enter your full domain (example: `mycommunity.guardianconnector.net`)
+    - For "Caprover machine name", enter your alias for the VM (example: `mycommunity`)

     Note that it may take the server a few minutes to install CapRover.
 If, when running this command, you get an error that `caprover: command not found`, wait a few minutes and try again.